yanctrindade/flicker-test/README.md

 https://github.com/yanctrindade/flicker-test/assets/11860540/afdba4b9-1d64-488e-9550-e15e44f95565

 ## The Project
+- Languange: Swift
+- Framework: Swift UI, Combine, URLSession
+- Architecture: MVVM
+- Orientation: Portrait and Landscape on iPhones
 - Grid View:
   1. Search for one or more images on flicker API tags using comma between words
   2. Tapping a image it takes to a larger view
 - Detail View: shows details of image from flicker API
-- Unit testing on network layer and view model
+- Unit testing on network layer and view model using XCTest
 - Acessiblity for voice over

 ### Installation